BryanNsoh/Crop2Cloud/README.md

 ## Introduction

-AgriSense IoT is a sophisticated environmental monitoring system designed for precision agriculture.
-It seamlessly integrates field sensors, edge computing, LoRa communication, and cloud-based data processing to provide real-time insights into crop conditions.
+AgriSense IoT is an environmental monitoring system designed for precision agriculture.
+It integrates field sensors, edge computing, LoRa communication, and cloud-based data processing to provide real-time insights into crop conditions.

 ## System Overview